-More than one DNA sample can be sequenced in one flow cell and this is made possible by the addition of a 9 bp sample-specific bar code that is added during library preparation (see "Protocol: Adapter Ligation", page 21).
-The sequencing libraries prepared from the corresponding samples must be pooled prior to clonal amplification to allow them to be sequenced together in one flow cell (see "Protocol: Library Concentration Normalization and Pooling" in the GeneRead Clonal Amp Q Handbook for more information).
-Based on the total number of amplicons that are produced by the GeneRead QIAact Lung DNA UMI Panel, we recommend a multiplex maximum of 12 samples for FFPE or a maximum of 6 samples for liquid biopsy samples.
+More than one DNA sample can be sequenced in one flow cell and this is made possible by the addition of a sample-specific bar code that is added during library preparation (see "Protocol: Adapter Ligation", page 18).
+The sequencing libraries prepared from the corresponding samples must be pooled prior to clonal amplification to allow them to be sequenced together in one flow cell (see "Protocol: Library Concentration Normalization and Pooling for the QIAact Myeloid DNA UMI Panel" for more information).
+Based on the total number of amplicons that are produced by the QIAact Myeloid DNA UMI Panel, we recommend a multiplex of eight (8) samples for either peripheral blood and/or bone marrow samples.